-The National Assembly votes the bills of laws of finance within the conditions provided for by an organic law.
+The Parliament votes the bills of laws of finance within the conditions provided for by an organic law.

-The bill of the law of finance of the year, which includes notably the budget, is deposited with the Bureau of the National Assembly, at the latest [on] the day of the opening of the session established.
+The bill of the law of finance of the year, which includes notably the budget, is deposited with the Bureau of the National Assembly, at the latest [on] the day of the opening of the sole ordinary session.